-A study of the life, theology and missionary methods of the Apostle Paul, including his view of the missionary mandate.
-Attention is given to Luke's explanation of Paul's mission and theology as outlined and presented in the Book of Acts.
-The course highlights Paul's understanding of the Gospel and the practical application of both evangelism and church planting.
+A study of the life of the Apostle Paul, including the missionary mandate of the local church according to Paul.
+Attention will be given to Luke's explanation of Paul's mission and theology, including Paul's understanding of the Gospel and the practical application for both evangelism and church planting.